FU3X/Tor-Minimal-Messaging-Protocol/README.md

 - https://jordan-wright.com/blog/2014/10/06/creating-tor-hidden-services-with-python/

 ### If you want to help
-Please fork this project and make pull requests, I will review, test your code, then decide.
+Please fork or clone this repository and make pull requests, I will review, test your code, then decide.